Sniffer-dog indicates possession of drugs at festival

-At the time of arrest SXM was in her final year of a teaching degree.
-A criminal conviction would jeopardise her efforts in pursuing teaching as a career.
+At the time of the arrest, Sam was in her final year of a teaching degree and a criminal conviction would jeopardise her efforts in pursuing teaching as a career.

 Outcome: Non-conviction order

 Sam pleaded guilty to the charge of possessing prohibited drugs and the matter proceeded to sentence.

 Our lawyers assisted Sam in collecting and tendering several letters of reference.
 As a result, the magistrate in the local court gave Sam a section 10 non-conviction order.
 This meant that Sam was still able to pursue a career in teaching.